MaxBrinegar/rust-webgl-wasm-line-plotter/README.md

 $ npm run serve
 ```

-and then visit http://localhost:8080 in a browser to run the example!
+then visit http://localhost:8080 in a browser to run the example

+Feel free to reach out with any feedback or questions!

 This project was inspired by the following resources
 * [WebGL Fundamentals](https://webglfundamentals.org/)